 Phoebe is a Medical Officer in Sexual and Reproductive Health based in Whangārei.
 She is passionate about equitable access to contraception.
 Phoebe has been providing vasectomies with the Snip Clinic, since 2021 and has completed over 1000 procedures.
 Her other work includes abortion services, minor gynaecological procedures and working in the acute sexual assault service in Northland.

-Helen Paterson is a Senior Lecturer at the university of otago in obstetrics and gynaecology.
+Helen Paterson is a Senior Lecturer at the University of Otago in

 Ryan is a Nurse Practitioner with over 10 years of primary care experience across diverse patient populations.
 Currently practicing at Te Hau Awhiowhio o Otangarei in Whangārei, Ryan combines advanced clinical training with a passion for evidence-based, relationship-centered care across the lifespan.
 His clinical interests span across youth health, LGBTQIA+ health and chronic disease management.